Arizona Down Payment Assistance · Cornerstone First Mortgage · NMLS #173855 Call Mike Certo · (480) 296-6513

 2. What's your household income vs. area median income (AMI)?
 Under 80% AMI = qualifies for the most generous programs (Home Plus 80% tier, Pima Tucson HBS, Flagstaff CHAP).
 80-140% AMI = mid-tier programs.
 Over 140% AMI = limited to national programs without income caps (Chenoa, Arrive, Essex/NHF).

 3. Which Arizona county is the home in?
-Maricopa = Home In 5 + Home Plus.
+Maricopa = Home in Five + Home Plus.
 Pima = Pima Tucson Homebuyer's Solution + Home Plus.
 Flagstaff/Coconino = Flagstaff CHAP.
 Other AZ counties = Home Plus statewide.

 4. Are you a first-time homebuyer?
 HUD definition = no primary residence owned in the last 3 years.
 Some programs require it (Flagstaff CHAP, some Home Plus tiers).
 Some don't (Chenoa, Arrive, Essex).